The Illusion of

 Telemetry & usage data

-Exposure SurfacePerformance metrics and usage traces can indicate which internal systems are being queried and what topics are being explored.
+Exposure SurfaceUsage patterns and performance traces can reveal which internal systems are being queried, how frequently, and around what topics.

 Telemetry governance is frequently absent from AI risk frameworks entirely.